Night Drive (film)

 Night Drive is a 2022 Indian Malayalam-language crime thriller film directed by Vysakh and written by Abhilash Pillai starring Indrajith Sukumaran, Roshan Mathew, Anna Ben and Siddique.
-The movie tells the story of a young couple and how they land in trouble when they meet with an accident.
+The movie tells the story of how a young couple lands in trouble after meeting a road accident.
 The film was released on 11 March 2022.

 Plot

-The plot is about a young couple who are out on a drive and meet with an accident.
-It leaves them in a triangle between a cop who investigates the accident and the corrupt political hegemony who are in pursuit of them.
+The plot is about a young couple who are out on a drive and meet an accident.
+It leaves them in a triangle between a cop who investigates the accident and the corrupt political hegemony in their pursuit.